romanalisoy/laravel-cargo-app/README.md

 __**Authorization:**__

 You need to provide a valid API Key in the X-TOKEN header to access this endpoint.
 You need to change API_KEY environment variable in .env file to your own API key.
+You can use [LastPass](https://www.lastpass.com/features/password-generator) to generate a new API key.
 ```env
 X-TOKEN: {YOUR_API_KEY}
 ```